 A person regularly employed by the city and county of Honolulu’s emergency services department whose principal duty is to provide emergency medical services and who is licensed to provide emergency medical services.

-A percentage amount set by sections 88-45 and 88-325 that is deducted from members gross salary and deposited in his/her account with the ERS.
+A percentage amount set by sections 88-45 and 88-325 that is deducted from members salary and deposited in their account with the ERS.

 A percentage amount set by section 88-122 that is required to be paid by the employer to fund the schedule of benefits provided to ERS members.

 The employees’ retirement system of the State of Hawaii.